Narthorn/ctf/2020-10-24_DGSESIEE/README.md

 | [Automatos](300_automatos) | 300 | Stegano | 2020-10-27 08:31:17 | ✦✦✦✦✧ |
 | [ChatBot](100_chatbot) | 100 | Web | 2020-10-27 09:25:26 | ✧✧✧✧✧ |

+This is my first time doing a write-up, so it's a bit all over the place.

+Writing this was MUCH harder than solving the challenges.
+I hope it's valuable to you.

 ![a winrar is you](rankings.png)

 </div>